Owen Miller Player Props: Brewers vs. Braves

-Owen Miller, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Atlanta Braves, with Mike Soroka on the mound, July 21 at 8:10 PM ET.
+Owen Miller -- with an on-base percentage of .262 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the Atlanta Braves, with Allan Winans on the mound, on July 22 at 7:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Phillies.
+He had a one-hit showing in his last game (1-for-4) against the Phillies.

 Owen Miller Game Info & Props vs. the Braves